livarb/turbo-chrome-ext/README.md

  - Adds last-modified timestamp for dataset-entry
  - Adds "number of datasets" (internal number used for statistics)
 - Add link to corresponding dataset-entry in FDK, since FDK automatically imports all dataset-entries in data.norge.no.
+- If dataset-entry has english version, show button to swap between languages.

 #### Organisation-page
 Example: [Kartverket](https://data.norge.no/organisasjoner/statens-kartverk)